David P. Kennedy, Esq.

 Mr. David Kennedy is Kelmar's General Counsel.
 Mr. Kennedy holds a Juris Doctor from Suffolk University Law School, a Bachelor of Arts from Boston College, and is a member of the Massachusetts Bar and the Bar of the United States District Court, District of Massachusetts.
 His unclaimed property experience dates back to 1999.

-Since 2001, Mr. Kennedy has served as Kelmar’s General Counsel, managing all corporate legal issues, matters of confidentiality, litigation support, and contract negotiations with client states.
-In this capacity, he routinely consults with state attorney general offices, unclaimed property administrators and escheat coordinators.
+Since 2001, Mr. Kennedy has served as Kelmar's General Counsel, managing all corporate legal issues, matters of confidentiality, litigation support, and contract negotiations with clients.
+In this capacity, he routinely consults with state attorney general offices, unclaimed property administrators, and escheat coordinators.
 He also presents on unclaimed property compliance topics to industry organizations such as the National Association of State Treasurers, National Association of Unclaimed Property Administrators, and the Unclaimed Property Holders Liaison Council.

 Prior Unclaimed Property Experience

 Earlier in his career, Mr. Kennedy served the Commonwealth of Massachusetts as Chief Financial Officer of the Executive Office of Public Safety.
-He was responsible for fiscal policy development, and overseeing capital and operational budgets in excess of $1B annually for 20 agencies and 14 independent county sheriffs’ departments that comprise the Commonwealth public safety and criminal justice systems.
-Prior to his role in Public Safety, Mr. Kennedy served as Budget Analyst for the Executive Office for Administration and Finance where he was responsible for financial and performance analysis of various state programs as well as analysis of savings and expansion initiatives for the Governor’s annual budget recommendation.
+He was responsible for fiscal policy development, and overseeing capital and operational budgets in excess of $1B annually for 20 agencies and 14 independent county sheriffs' departments that comprise the Commonwealth public safety and for the Executive Office for Administration and Finance where he was responsible for financial and performance analysis of various state programs as well as analysis of savings and expansion initiatives for the Governors annual budget recommendation.